MichelFaloughi/enm5310-project/README.md

 To do:
 - find a way to run the examples on your laptop.
 Convert to less precise floating points etc, idk but find a way.
-If you can't do that, then we're in trouble maybe
+If you can't do that, then we're in trouble maybe.
+- To do the above, try running on the Aurora Smaller model, with far less parameters.